AUGHTIES TABLE FOR BICAMERAL ELECTORAL COLLEGE II

 Bicam III State Legislative & Popular Vote Split: (state's # Bicam III State Electors) / 2

-Electors are rounded to two decimal points in the table for mere simplicity.
+Note that electors are rounded to two decimal points in the table for mere simplicity.
 They will be carried out

 to significant digits in execution.